 How often have you heard that question almost as old as time itself?

 Perhaps one day the world will find out when exactly Nicole Kidman will have reached movie legend status.
 Or the difference between a Spanish and a Mexican/Caribbean transvestite.
 But will we ever come to know the appropriate label for Alexander the Great’s sexual orientation?

-To the best of our knowledge, there are no Joan Collins, Lauren Bacall, or Gael García Bernal quotes on the matter, but a group of Greek attorneys have been quite vocal about their opinion of U.S. filmmaker Oliver Stone’s $150 million epic Alexander, starring a blond, brazen, and seemingly bisexual Colin Farrell as the youthful Macedonian ruler (356 BCE – 323 BCE) who conquered most of the world known to the ancient Greeks.
+To the best of our knowledge, there are no Joan Collins, Lauren Bacall, or Gael García Bernal quotes on the matter, but a group of Greek attorneys have been quite vocal about their opinion of U.S. filmmaker Oliver Stone’s $150 million epic Alexander, starring a seemingly bisexual Colin Farrell as the youthful Macedonian ruler (356–323 BCE) who conquered most of the world known to the ancient Greeks.

 Some 21st-century Greeks, it seems, abhor the very thought that the megalomaniac warrior was sexually attracted to men.
 In their view, Alexander the Great must have been 100 percent heterosexual; else, how could he have conquered anything?

-Yet Alexander dares to portray the title character as (Oliver Stone’s idea of) a “bisexual.”
+Yet Alexander dares to portray the title character as (Oliver Stone’s idea of) a “bisexual” of sorts.

 Here’s a quote by the reported leader of said group of inflamed Greek attorneys, pitting the real-life Alexander the Great against Oliver Stone’s Alexander the movie:

 “We are not saying that we are against gays, but we are saying that the production company should make it clear to the audience that this film is pure fiction and not a true depiction of the life of Alexander. … We have not seen the film[,] but from the information we have … there are references to his alleged homosexuality, a fact that is in no historical document or archive on Alexander.
 Either they make it clear that this is a work of fiction or we will take the case further.”